 6.1.
+Misleading and Unfortunate
-Misleading and unfortunate.
-Ishiguro claims that "the incomparable magnitude is not an infinitesimal magnitude" [Ishiguro 1990, p.
-87], and continues:

-It is misleading for Leibniz to call these magnitudes incomparably small.
+Ishiguro claims "the incomparable magnitude is not an infinitesimal magnitude" and continues (1990, 87): "It is misleading for Leibniz to call these magnitudes incomparably small.
 What his explanation gives us is rather that a certain truth about the existence of comparably smaller magnitudes gives rise to the notion of incomparable magnitudes, not incomparably smaller magnitudes.
-If magnitudes are incomparable, they can be neither bigger nor smaller.
-[Ishiguro 1990, p.
-87-88]

-She reiterates this claim in another sentence, regretting Leibniz's choice of unfortunate terminology:

-As we have already mentioned, the unfortunate thing about Leibniz's vocabulary here is that he moves from incomparable to incomparably small or incomparably smaller (incomparabilitier parva or incomparabilitier minor), when smaller is already a notion involving comparison. (ibid., p.
-88)

-For all her professed good intentions of defending Leibniz's honor (see Section 1), Ishiguro ends up being forced to defend her interpretation by tarnishing that honor.
-She reproaches him for employing purportedly
+If magnitudes are incomparable, they can be neither bigger nor smaller" (87-88).
+She reiterates this claim in another sentence, regretting Leibniz's choice of unfortunate terminology: "As we have already mentioned, the unfortunate thing about Leibniz's vocabulary here is that he moves from incomparable to incomparably small or incomparably smaller (incomparabilitier parva or incomparabilitier minor), when smaller is already a notion involving comparison" (88).
+For all her professed good intentions of defending Leibniz's honor (see sec.
+1), Ishiguro ends up being forced to defend her interpretation by tarnishing that honor.
+She reproaches him for employing purportedly "misleading" and "unfortunate" terminology in the context of incomparables.

-&lt;sup>10In the context of Leibniz's reference to Archimedes, it should be noted that there are other possible interpretations of the exhaustion method of Archimedes.
-The received interpretation, developed in [Dijksterhuis 1987], is in terms of the limit concept of real analysis.
-However, in the 17th century, [Wallis 1685, pp. 280-290] developed a different interpretation in terms of approximation by infinite-sided polygons.
-The ancient exhaustion method has two components: (1) geometric construction, consisting of approximation by some simple figure, e.g., a polygon or a line build of segments, (2) justification carried out in the theory of proportion developed in Elements Book V. In the 17th century, mathematicians adopted the first component, and developed alternative justifications.

-misleading and unfortunate terminology in the context of incomparables.
 In fact, Leibniz's terminology for incomparables appears felicitous when the latter are interpreted as pure rather than logical fictions.